Trieste: Education and research

 Trieste is also a hub for corporate training and skills development, hosting, among others, Generali's Generali Academy and Illy's Università del Caffé.
 This competence centre was created in 1999 to spread the culture of quality coffee through training all over the world and to carry out research and innovation.

 As a result of the combination of research, business and funding, there are a growing number of spin-off companies in Trieste (partnerships in the production world exist with companies such as Cimolai, Danieli, Eni, Fincantieri, Generali, Illy, Mitsubishi, Vodafone) and proportionally the highest number of start-ups in Italy, the city also being referred to as Italy's Silicon Valley.
 Neurala, a company specialising in artificial intelligence, has chosen Trieste as its European research centre.
 Trieste has the highest proportion of researchers in Europe in relation to the population.
-They also appreciate the high quality of life and leisure time, so, as is often said, you can ski and swim by the sea in one day from Trieste.